alexk101/micrography/README.md

 ## Installation

-To run this code, we recommend using a some kind of virtual environment.
+To run this code, we recommend using a virtual environment.
 We support conda, uv, and pip.
 It is only necessary to use one of these methods, so choose the one that you are most comfortable with.

 ### Conda